Classes

 Beeja performed at the National Portrait Gallery for the Open Weekend - Around The World.

-Invited by Akademi, Elena Jacinta and Shyla Lakshminarayana danced at The British Museum during Indian Summer season.
+Invited by Akademi, Elena and Shyla danced at The British Museum during Indian Summer season.
 Beeja's dancers performed in the beautiful settings of the Nereid gallery alongside Gauri Sharma's group and Quincy Charles (kathak).

-May 30, 2009Mritunjaya, an exploration of myths and legends of Shiva, was performed at Bharatiya Vidya Bhavan, London, by Sushmita Ghosh, an acclaimed kathak dancer and choreographer based in New Delhi, India, and Anusha Subramanyam.
+Mritunjaya, an exploration of myths and legends of Shiva, was performed at Bharatiya Vidya Bhavan, London, by Sushmita Ghosh, an acclaimed kathak dancer and choreographer based in New Delhi, India, and Anusha Subramanyam.

 Accompanying artists for the evening were Manorama Prasad (vocal), Shivshankar Ray (tabla), Bangalore Prathap (mridangam), Balu Raghuram (violin), Shobana Bhalchandra (nattuvangam) and Raaheel Husain (sitar).